 The FDA has regulated the manufacture of microwave ovens since 1971 and says they’re safe to use.
-A federal standard limits the amount of microwave energy that can leak out of amicrowave oven and the FDA says the limit is far below the level known to be harmful and that your level of exposure to microwave energy drops dramatically as you move away from the oven.
+A federal standard limits the amount of microwave energy that can leak out of a microwave oven.
+In addition, the FDA says the limit is far below the level known to be harmful and that your level of exposure to microwave energy drops dramatically as you move away from the oven.
 That hasn't been my experience.

 Microwave Ovens Create ‘Dead Liquid’